Guardiola thompsonii

 Guardiola thompsonii is a rare North American species of plants in the family Asteraceae.
 It is found only in western Mexico in the state of Michoacán.

-Guardiola thompsonii is an to 100 cm tall.
+Guardiola thompsonii is up to 100 cm tall.
 Leaves are up to 12 cm long.
 One plant will produce 15-20 flower heads in a flat-topped array per major branch.
 Each head contains 2-3 ray flowers and 10-15 disc flowers.